 At the forefront of technology and modern rustic chic, Davis Estates is establishing itself as a winery with elegance, vision, and of course, fantastic wine.

 The Davis Family.
 Photo by Adrián Gregorutti.

-From wine and food pairings put together by their Executive Chef, Mark Caldwell, to tastings on the terrace, the hospitality center feels like an upscale lodge where guests can enjoy a commercial kitchen, large fireplace, and a terrace with fantastic porch swings and a panoramic view of the valley.
+“From wine and food pairings put together by our Executive Chef, Mark Caldwell, to tastings on the terrace, the hospitality center feels like an upscale lodge.
+Guests come here to enjoy a commercial kitchen, a large fireplace, and a terrace with fantastic porch swings and a panoramic view of the valley.
 It’s cozy, upscale, and unique at the same time.”

 A view from the terrace featuring porch swings and an open air wine tasting.
 Photo by Adrián Gregorutti.

-“There is a Chinese hand dug well from the 1800s that was the original water source on this property,” says Mike.
-“We decided to restore it by putting a stainless steel cauldron in the bottom to make it a wishing well.
+“There is a Chinese hand dug well from the 1800s that was the original water source on this property.
+We decided to restore it by putting a stainless steel cauldron in the bottom to make it a wishing well.
 As people throw money in it all year, it has become a double entendre in the sense that this winery is my dream and my family’s dream come true, but then we pull up the cauldron and give all the money to Make a Wish and make someone else’s dream come true.”